Selective bulk-boundary correspondence in higher-order topological insulators with anticommuting mirror and chiral symmetries: Topological invariants and bulk-boundary correspondence

-\mysection{Bulk-Boundary Correspondence with $C_4$ Symmetry} Even in $C_4$-symmetric models, the question arises as to which invariants furnish the correct bulk-boundary correspondence~\cite{Okugawa_2019,Schindler_2018,Rodriguez-Vega_2019,Benalcazar_2022,Zhu_2021}.
+Even in $C_4$-symmetric models, the question arises as to which invariants furnish the correct bulk-boundary correspondence~\cite{Okugawa_2019,Schindler_2018,Rodriguez-Vega_2019,Benalcazar_2022,Zhu_2021}.
 In this case, in our concrete example Eq.~\eqref{eq:ex}, $\nu = (\nu'_{m})^2$.
-In Fig.~\ref{fig:coord}, we visualize the number of corner bound states and their eigenvalue assignments.
-Each small square represents a corner bound state, with colors showing the probability density within the unit cell (red = 0, blue = 1), matching the eigenvalue of the chiral operator $C$.
-The borders visualize the mirror eigenstate with solid lines in a given $x'_1x'_2$ half-plane signifying an eigenvalue $M'_{\bar j} = \sgn(x'_j)$.
-The bound states at different corners and their eigenvalue assignments can be mapped to each other by the action of $M_j$.
+In Fig.~\ref{fig:coord}, we visualize the number of corner bound states and their eigenvalue assignments, as confirmed in our numerical simulations~\cite{Aich_2025a}.
 The bulk invariants $\nu = 4$ and $\nu'_m=2$ correspond to the difference between the number of bound states with $\pm$ eigenvalues of $C$ and $M'_j$, respectively.

-In Fig.~\ref{fig:BBD0} we compare these invariants to the number of zero-energy states with open boundary conditions for the model with $n_1=n_2=2$~\cite{Aich_2025b}.
+In Fig.~\ref{fig:BBD0} we compare these invariants to the number of zero-energy states with open boundary conditions for the model with $n_1=n_2=2$~\cite{Aich_2025a}.
 Here, $f_1=-0.3$ is fixed.
 Panel (a) shows the bulk and edge gaps with periodic and cylindrical boundary conditions, respectively, and panel (b) shows the energy spectrum with open boundary conditions, as a function of $f_2$.
 Any open direction has $L=60$ sites.
 Panel (c) illustrates that for open boundary conditions, there are 16 zero-energy states, four at each corner, for $f_1=f_2=-0.3$ as well as $f_1\neq f_2 =-0.4$ marked with solid and dashed vertical lines in (b), respectively.
-Thus, the correct bulk-boundary correspondence is furnished by $\nu = 4$ and not the diagonal mirror-graded invariants $\nu'_{mj} = 2$, even when $f_1=f_2$.
+Thus, the correct bulk-boundary correspondence is furnished by $\nu = 4$ and not the diagonal mirror-graded invariants $\nu'_{m} = 2$, even when $f_1=f_2$.
 Panels (a) and (b) demonstrate that the invariant $\nu=\nu_1\nu_2$ is protected by the chiral symmetry as long as the energy gap of the edge states with open boundary conditions is not closed.
-We have also confirmed the eigenvalue assignments shown in Fig.~\ref{fig:coord} in our numerical simulations~\cite{Aich_2025c}.